thatsparrow/thatsparrow.github.io/README.md

 - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fthatsparrow.github.io%2F)

 To Do List:
-- Dev: Unload portfolio on github and update sample logos
-- Publicist: Upload pdfs on google drive
+- Upload projects on github
-- Writer: Revise content (applies to dev and publicist sections)
+- Google Drive or Mega?
+- General: Content before beauty

+Notes:
+- There are four index files. 'index4' is currently being revised.